Using Perplexity for Deep OSINT Research

 Perplexity Workflow

 Query 1: "What is CVE-2026-XXXXX?
-Who has exploited it?
-What are mitigation steps?"
+Who exploited it?
+What are the mitigation steps?"

 Result: Attribution, TTPs, historical context

-Result: CISA guidelines, vendor recommendations, deployment patterns
+Result: CISA guidance, vendor recommendations, deployment standards

 Value